With dotPeek, you can quickly review the documentation on a symbol right in the code viewer.

-- Press Ctrl+Q or choose from the main menu.
-Alternatively, you can press Ctrl+Shift+A, start typing the command name in the pop-up, and then choose it there.
+Press Control+Q or choosefrom the main menu.
+Alternatively, you can press Control+Shift+A, start typing the command name in the popup, and then choose it there.

-Additional capabilities of the Quick Documentation pop-up window include:
+Additional capabilities of the Quick Documentation popup include:

-- Pin window button that comes in handy whenever you need to preserve the contents of the Quick Documentation window before switching back to the code viewer.
-After you click this button, the window will stay on top of the code viewer while you work with other user interface items.
+Pin window button that comes in handy whenever you need to preserve the contents of the Quick Documentation popup before switching back to the code viewer.
+After you click this button, the popup will stay on top of the code viewer while you work with other user interface items.

-- Browser-like back/forward navigation buttons in the top left corner of the window.
+Browser-like back/forward navigation buttons in the top left corner of the popup.

 - Hyperlinks that let you navigate to documentation for related entities, including:

 The read more link that opens a relevant MSDN article for system symbols.